rsmp-nordic/rsmp_sxl_traffic_lights/source/sxl_traffic_light_controller.rst

    Name    Type       Min    Max    Enum             Comment
    ======  =========  =====  =====  ===============  ============================================================================================
-   r       string                                    ID of the priority request t       timestamp                                 Timestamp, indicating when the priority last changed state |br|
+   r       string                                    ID of the priority request t       timestamp                                 Timestamp, indicating when the priority last changed state s       string                   -received |br|   Current status of the priority request |br|
-                                                     Format according to W3C XML dateTime with a resolution of 3 decimal places. |br|
-                                                     All time stamps in UTC.
-E.g. 2009-10-02T14:34:34.341Z s       string                   -received |br|   Current status of the priority request |br|
                                     -queued |br|     received: A new priority request was received but has not yet been processed |br|
                                     -activated |br|  queued: The priority request has been queued for later activation |br|